Interesting Facts & Tips

 Did you know that the effects of a traumatic experience place a heavy burden on individuals, families, and communities?

 Trauma has become a global epidemic, one that could be identified as a “World-Class Crisis”.
 Anyone can be traumatized.
 No one is immune from its deadly reach.
 Below is a list of how widespread trauma is throughout the world, affecting every part of the population:

-Service Providers – can be traumatized after hearing the stories and witnessing the suffering of trauma survivors.
-This is called “vicarious trauma” or “trauma exposure response” and happens when the provider is regularly confronted with traumatic content.
+Professional Service Providers – can be traumatized after hearing the stories and witnessing the suffering of trauma survivors.
+This is called “trauma exposure response” and happens when a provider is regularly confronted with traumatic content.

 Families – families can be traumatized by an event happening to one or more of its members.
 Even people who did not directly experience the trauma can be impacted by it, especially if they have a close relationship to the trauma survivor.

 Individuals – people of all ages, social status, religion and sexual orientation can be profoundly affected.